natesire/remove-duplicates/README.md

 npm run test
 # Clarification

-Objects could mean any JSON object or the actual key named "objects" in the JSON schema.
+Objects and Fields could mean any JSON object or field.
+The directions really point to the actual key named "objects" in the JSON schema.
+There is also the danger of using reserved words in Nodes JS.
+The schema needs better naming. e.g. Objects of something, fields of something.
+Clean code!

 # Policy for Removing Duplicates

 IEEE keeps the last key/value pair based on order.
 There's no timestamp in the data to create a more robust policy.
+We don't want to assume this is correct.

+# Cross Platform

+Time needs to spent setting up the repo for windows, linux and osx.
+I don't know the target platform for the code.
+So I have to assume this needs to work for all major platforms.

 # Architecture